eskolnik/git-off-my-lawn/README.md

 end
 ```

-`rails_12factor` is a Heroku gem that does 12 different things.
+`rails_12factor` is a Heroku gem that does a couple different things for you to make rails deployment more convenient.

 ##### `database.yml`